 - Medical expenses of up to $7500

-The insurer does not have to commence payment within 7 days if it notifies you in writing that they have a ‘reasonable excuse’ not to commence provisional liability payments.
-A ‘reasonable excuse’ may include the following;
+The Insurer does not have to commence payment within 7 days they notify you, in writing, that they have a ‘reasonable excuse’ not to start provisional liability payments.
+A ‘reasonable excuse’ may include the following:

 - Insufficient medical information